Troubleshooting

 Step 2: Validate Your JSON

 The most common cause of MCP not working is invalid JSON in the config file.
-Claude Desktop silently fails if the JSON is malformed - no error dialog, just no MCP servers loading.
+Claude Desktop silently fails if the JSON is malformed - no error dialog appears, no warning notification, just no MCP servers loading.
+This silent failure is the source of enormous frustration because everything looks normal.

 Common JSON Mistakes

-// WRONG - trailing comma (most common mistake)
+// WRONG - trailing comma (single most common mistake)

 {